mjbeli/WebDevelopment/Bootstrap/04-Layout Components/README.md

  - `card-group` similar to button group but with cards, the cards will show together and share borders.
  - `card-deck` add spaces between the columns.
- - `card-columns` alternative lauyout
+ - `card-columns` alternative layout

-Aditionally, we can use the grid (containers, rows and columns) with special mention to `row-cols-SIZE-COLUMNS` that was speciic created for cards.
+Aditionally, we can use the grid (containers, rows and columns) with special mention to `row-cols-SIZE-COLUMNS` that was specific created for cards.
 COLUMNS goes from 1 to 6.

 ```html
 <!-- card-group or card-deck in the principal container -->